 - Do you feel guilty, or that you may have done things that have let other people down?

 - Do you have to observe certain rituals like repeatedly checking you have locked doors or making sure you don’t touch certain things?

-Obsessional thoughts sometimes have a negative impact on the people around us.
+Intrusive and obsessional thoughts sometimes have a negative impact on the people around us.
 Over time this can put pressure on our emotional and professional relationships.

 For reasons that may be obscure, sufferers can become caught up in endless repetitions, mantras, rituals.
 Some of the repetitions, such as rituals of handwashing end up being painful and can cause secondary problems like skin irritation.

 These obsessions take up time and energy and generally get in the way of being able to enjoy life.